 I’m immunocompromised and will not be using public transit this fall.
 How can I get exempted from U-Pass:

 - We recognize that the pandemic is still ongoing.
 As a result, we understand this concern and have worked with UBC Enrollment Services to ensure that immunocompromised students may eligible for exemptions from the U-Pass exemptions.
 For this exemption, and if you are not registered with the Centre for Accessibility, you may apply through your Student Service Centre (SSC).
 Select “U-Pass Exemption” under Financial Summary.
-To learn more about this exemption, you can email email@example.com with a detailed description of your situation to apply.
+To learn more about this exemption, you can email email@example.com.

 I’ve applied for the exemption, when can I expect it to update on my SSC?

 - As we are experiencing a high volume of exemption and subsidy applications, we are processing the applications on a rolling basis.
 You can still pay your tuition and if/when your subsidy or exemption is approved, your SSC will be credited.
 We do not send out emails to applicants who have been approved.
 You will only receive an email if your application has been denied.